AMartins87/py_man/README.md

 ## **CREDITS**
+- Thanks to Code Institute for the deployment terminal
+-
 - Thanks to tutors from Tutor Support - namely Sean Murphy and John Traas.

 - I used **w3schools** and **docs.python** which helped me understand Python functions and method better.

 - I used colors from [GeeksforGeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) to implement red, green and yellow colors to differentiate between correct and incorrect input.

-- **CONTENT**

 - **CODE**

 - Code from function delete_last_line() was specifically written for my need by a felow coder on stackoverflow.com as I have tried various solutions to what I wanted to achieve and nothing has worked.

--
+I commented the relevant code in my *run.py* file.